blackhorsewu/cncweld/README.md

 It was mainly designed and implemented by Victor W H Wu (邬伟雄).

 This project uses a self built CNC Mechanism, driven by *stepper motors*.
-It uses a *laser scanner* - Keyence LJ V7200 to scan the welding groove.
-This will help users to locate the welding groove relative to the CNC machine without time consuming setup and alignment time.
+It uses a *laser scanner* - Keyence LJ V7200 to scan welding grooves.
+This will help CNCWELD to locate welding grooves relative to the CNC machine without time consuming setup and alignment time.

 The whole project is implemented in the Robot Operating System (ROS).
-As the laser scanner scans the welding groove, a point cloud showing the welding groove is shown in the RViz (ROS Visualizer).
+As the laser scanner scans welding grooves, a point cloud showing the welding groove is shown in the RViz (ROS Visualizer).
 At the same time, *way-points* of the welding path is also shown.

-When the scanning is completed, users can edit and even pick and choose whichever way-points are wanted or not wanted and where to begin and where to end.
+When the scanning is completed, users can instruct CNCWELD where to begin and where to end.

-After the way-points of the welding path is confirmed, the CNC Mechanism will start welding from either end as instructed by the user.
+After the way-points of the welding path is confirmed, the CNC Mechanism will start welding from either end as instructed by users.

 ## ROS